parveen-daffodil/au-interface-use/au-interface-terms.md

 This document describes an agreement between a website / app provider and its user.

-### Customer creates the Agreement by using the Service.
+### User creates the Agreement by using the Service.

-Customer agrees to the terms of the Agreement by using the Service.
+User agrees to the terms of the Agreement by using the Service.

 ## Age Restrictions